Employee support group brings ‘sense of place’ to women in wealth management

 Lending a hand

 WAFA’s goal of making the firm a supportive environment for women starts at the very beginning.
-When a new female advisor joins RBC, they receive a welcome letter from WAFA within their first few weeks, explains Jeri Larrinaga, the group’s incoming president.
+When a new female advisor joins RBC, they receive a welcome letter from WAFA within their first few weeks, explains Jeri Larrinaga, the group’s president.

 “We want to let them know that WAFA is here for whatever they might need,” she says.